ASPP/pelita-player-2018-melbourne/README.markdown

 ### `team/`

-The main module which contains all your team’s code.
-Please use relative imports from inside the module.
+The main package which contains all your team’s code.
+Please use relative imports from inside the package.

 ### `team/__init__.py`

-The module’s `__init__.py` is required to contain a method `team` which is supposed to return the main players for the tournament, for example:
+The packages’s `__init__.py` is required to contain a function `team` which is supposed to return the main players for the tournament, for example:

     def team():
         return SimpleTeam("Local marsupial team", KangarooPlayer(), KoalaPlayer())